|

 fertilizer use efficiency |

-applied after mixing with P fertilizer in 1:1 ratio or with calcium
+with P fertilizer in 1:1 ratio or with calcium ammonium nitrate

-out to improve N economy and to increase crop yields under normal and
+carried out to improve N economy and to increase crop yields under

-stress conditions.
-The results showed that a good mixture of NH4
+normal and stress conditions.
+The results showed that a good mixture

-and NO3 is appropriate for wheat production under saline
+is appropriate for wheat production on saline soils.
+Plant

-soils.
-Plant residues having narrow C/N ratio and that are easily
+residues having narrow C/N ratio and that are easily decomposable

-loss through denitrification measured from an irrigated wheat-maize
+fertilizer loss through denitrification measured from an irrigated

-cropping system suggested that substantial N loss through this process
+wheat-maize cropping system suggested that substantial N loss

-occurs from irrigated croplands particularly during summer thus
+through this process occurs from irrigated croplands particularly

-appropriate N fertilizer management practices are essential to reduce
+during summer thus appropriate N fertilizer management practices are

 Results of